This article explains what in-life product management is and how it fits within the Product Management Lifecycle.

 The Product Management Lifecycle model

-We can look at this in more depth with our Product Management Lifecycle model (see Fig.2).
+We can look at this in more depth with our Product Management Lifecycle model (see above).
 This shows what’s involved for any company that develops and sells products.
-It applies at a product, release or feature level.
+It applies at a product, release, or feature level.
+You can see our Product Management Lifecycle infographic here.

 The major stages (the arrows) involve different teams and people from across the business.
-Product management is typically involved in each stage – whether it’s prioritising requirements, writing business cases, checking what’s been built or managing a launch.
+Product management is typically involved in each stage – whether it’s prioritizing requirements, writing business cases, checking what’s been built, or managing a launch.

 Post-launch and pre-launch work